menacit/practical_cryptography_course/29-onion_routing.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Quinn Dombrowski (CC BY-SA 2.0)" -->
-Bob can't tell that he is "first" in the forwarding chain.
+Bob can't tell that he is "first" in the forwarding chain (that Ada is the author).

 Granted that chain members aren't gossiping with each other, Ada's involvement remains unknown to Charlie and Dan.

 We could lower the risk by involving
 Erin and Frank.